harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

-While *Azure Resource Manager* is deploying your cluster, it’s the perfect time to grab a cup of ☕️, because spinning up all those resources will take a while.
+While *Azure Resource Manager* is deploying your cluster, it's the perfect time to grab a cup of ☕️, because spinning up all those resources will take a while.

 ## Connect to the cluster and deploy some pods

-Once your cluster is up and running, it’s time to play a bit with it.
+Once your cluster is up and running, it's time to play a bit with it.
 Deploy some *Pods* and see *Kubernetes* in action.
-Let’s connect `kubectl` to your hybrid cluster.
+Let's connect `kubectl` to your hybrid cluster.
 Go to the Azure Portal and copy the `FQDN` from the *Kubernetes* master virtual machine.

 ```bash
 # Copy kubernetes remote config from the master using scp